Compas

-Dancers performing to Compas music closely, highlighting the genre's intimate style.

 Compas (/fr/; konpa dirèk; compas direct), also known as konpa or kompa, is a modern méringue dance music genre of Haiti.
 The genre was created by Nemours Jean-Baptiste following the creation of Ensemble Aux Callebasses in 1955, which became Ensemble Nemours Jean-Baptiste in 1957.
 The frequent tours of the many Haitian bands have cemented the style in all the Caribbean.
 Therefore, compas is the main music of several countries such as Dominica and the French Antilles.
 Whether it is called zouk, where French Antilles artists of Martinique and Guadeloupe have taken it, or compas in places where Haitian artists have toured, this méringue style is influential in part of the Caribbean, Portugal, Cape Verde, France, part of Canada, and South and North America.

 Nemours Jean-Baptiste (1918–1985) was an important figure in the creation and popularization of konpa dirèk.
 Born in Port-au-Prince, Jean-Baptiste grew up in a musically inclined family, and his early exposure to various forms of music shaped his later innovations.
 In the 1950s, Haiti's music scene was heavily influenced by traditional meringue, but Jean-Baptiste wanted to modernize this sound by incorporating elements of Latin and jazz music, which were becoming popular across the Caribbean at the time.
 The Ensemble Aux Callebasses, later became the Ensemble Nemours Jean-Baptiste.
 His ensemble introduced a new style of meringue with more structured rhythms and harmonic arrangements, characterized by the inclusion of electric guitars, saxophones, and a strong brass section.

 Compas blends African, Latin and European influences, reflecting Haiti's cultural heritage resulting from their colonial past.
 The music's adaptable nature allowed it to break class barriers in Haiti, being embraced by both the elites and working-class communities.
 As konpa evolved in the 1960s and 1970s, it began to influence other Caribbean genres like Dominican merengue and zouk in the French Antilles, contributing to its international reach.
 Jean-Baptiste's contributions established konpa as a cornerstone of Haitian cultural identity.

+In 2025, Compas was recognized as intangible cultural heritage by UNESCO.